PHED engineer among 3 held for taking bribe of over Rs 3 lakh | Law-Order

 - India

-Three people including an executive engineer of the Public Health Engineering Department (PHED) were on Tuesday arrested for allegedly taking a bribe of over Rs 3 lakh, an anti-corruption bureau (ACB) spokesperson said.
+Three people including an executive engineer of the Public Health Engineering Department (PHED) were on Tuesday detained for questioning for allegedly taking a bribe of over Rs 3 lakh, an anti-corruption bureau (ACB) spokesperson said.

 The contractor had recently received Rs 8 crore payment for the works done by him and commission from the payment had to be paid to the accused on Tuesday.